Workplace delegates

 Regulated workers who are delegates

-Regulated workers are independent contractors (contractors) who have additional rules that apply to them from 26 August 2024.
+Regulated workers are independent contractors (contractors) who have additional rules that apply to them.
 They aren’t employees.

 Regulated workers have the right to be a workplace delegate representing the interests of other regulated workers.